fwurm/2021_Wurm_Learnability/README.md

 Wurm F, Walentowska W, Ernst B, Severo M, Pourtois G, Steinhauser M (2021) Task learnability modulates surprise but not valence processing for reinforcement learning in probabilistic choice tasks

-Simulated data for each computational model with 100 participants is included in \Simulation Behavioral data for 30 participants is included in \BEH EEG data for 30 participants can be downloaded via Figshare (https://figshare.com/s/3fc4f009b16feb3eabcb)
+Simulated data for each computational model with 100 participants is included in \Simulation.
+Behavioral data for 30 participants is included in \BEH.
+EEG data for 30 participants can be downloaded via Figshare (https://figshare.com/s/3fc4f009b16feb3eabcb).

 The mfit toolbox (https://github.com/sjgershm/mfit.git) is already added as a submodule.
 The EEGLAB toolbox (https://github.com/sccn/eeglab.git) is already added as a submodule.